DeUEDroid: Detecting Underground Economy Apps Based on UTG Similarity: Implementation and Evaluation

-For RQ3, we conduct a large-scale evaluation to test the performance of \system{} on the real-world large-scale tasks.
-For this goal, we first implement a web crawler to collect real-world apps and setup the \textbf{Large-scale Dataset}.
+For RQ3, we conduct a large-scale experiment to evaluate the performance of \system{} to mitigate real-world threats.
+For this goal, we collect a large number of real-world apps and setup the \textbf{large-scale dataset}.
 Based on the source of acquisition, we divide these apps into two categories: AppStore apps and wild apps.
 The AppStore apps are collected from formal app markets, such as Mi Store, 360 Software Manager.
-In contrast, wild apps are collected from covert channels, such as social platforms or websites.
-In total, the large-scale dataset consists of $13,460$ wild apps and $10,557$ market apps.
-After setup the dataset, we evaluate the \system{}'s performance by investigating the \target{} detection rate, and the time consumption.
-What's more, we perform a measurement on the large-scale dataset based on \system{} analysis.
+In contrast, wild apps are collected from informal channels, such as social platforms or websites.
+In total, the large-scale dataset consists of $24,017$ apps ($10,557$ AppStore apps and $13,460$ wild apps).
+Based on this dataset, we evaluate the performance (including the detection rate and the time consumption), and we also analyze the detection results.

-In total, we setup three datasets (\ie, open-source dataset, ground-truth dataset, and large-scale dataset) containing $26,591$ android apps, see details in Table~\ref{tab:datasets}.
-Note that all hardened apps that cannot be analyzed have been removed from our dataset.
-To the best of our knowledge, this is the first large-scale ground-truth \target{} dataset, and we will release our datasets.
+In total, we setup three datasets (\ie, source-available dataset, ground-truth dataset, and large-scale dataset, as shown in Table~\ref{tab:datasets}) to perform the evaluation.
+Note that all hardened apps that cannot be analyzed have been removed from our datasets.